NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/blog/2025-11-27-workshop-with-kbnl/index.md

 ---
 title: "Workshop with KBNL"
 date: 2025-11-27
-description: "Last week, three colleagues from the KB, National Library of the Netherlands, visited the Digital Preservation Team at the National Library of Norway (NLN)."
+description: "On 18-19 november, three colleagues from the KB, National Library of the Netherlands, visited the Digital Preservation Team at the National Library of Norway (NLN)."
 tags: ["Digital bevaring, Nasjonalbiblioteket, Digital Preservation, National library of Norway, National library of the Netherlands, Nationale bibliotheek, workshop"]
 draft: false
 authors: